h8d13/KADEBOOT/README.md

 Edit the targets: user and kb using editor of your choice.

 Example: `sudo vim post` or `sudo nano post`

 ```
 DTHEME=dark
 KB_LAYOUT=us
 VARIANT=""
 ```
 > Variant is optional, can be left empty.
 Applies for the current sudo user by default.
+Do check out some of the parts that you can configure (additional packages, removing stuff, etc).

-Then run: `chmod +x post && sudo ./post`
+Then run: `sudo ./post`

 After running the script it will restart one last time. **And you are done !**